nadu-pitt/nadu-pitt.github.io/index.md

 - 06/2022: Our [paper](https://journals.sagepub.com/doi/abs/10.1177/03611981221100528) on cultural investigation of how explanations influence trust was published on Transportation Research Record.
 - 04/2022: Our [paper](https://www.tandfonline.com/doi/abs/10.1080/10447318.2022.2097602) on enhancing AI transparency in human-autonomy team was accepted by International Journal of Human-Computer Interaction.
 - 03/2022: Our [paper](https://ieeexplore.ieee.org/document/9733956) on takeover time prediction was published on IEEE Transactions on Intelligent Transportation Systems.
-- 01/2022: I was affiliated with [Intelligent Systems Program](https://www.isp.pitt.edu/about).
+- 01/2022: I am affiliated with [Intelligent Systems Program](https://www.isp.pitt.edu/about).
 - 11/2021: Our [poster](https://www.isaap2021.com/posters) on driver takeover performance modeling was presented in ISAAP2021.
 - 09/2021: I presented our [paper](https://doi.org/10.1145/3409118.3475155) on in-vehicle alert system design in Automotive UI 2021.
 - 04/2021: I passed my dissertation defense.